dev-academy-programme/concepts/server/templates.md

 })
 ```

-Notice how this uses `res.render` in our route to tell Express to use the Handlebars engine we registered for `*.hbs` template files.
+Notice how this uses `res.render` in our route to tell Express to use the Handlebars engine we registered for `*.handlebars` template files.
 We also told Express that our views are located in the `views` folder.
-Therefore, our `/` route is applying `data.home` to the template located at `views/home.hbs`.
+Therefore, our `/` route is applying `data.home` to the template located at `views/home.handlebars`.